Read Time: 3-minute article

 • Provide income for a surviving spouse

-• Cover unforeseen expenses in retirement
+• Help cover unforeseen expenses in retirement

 • Create a legacy for your loved ones